redis/redis-doc/commands/zrevrange.md

 Returns the specified range of elements in the sorted set stored at `key`.
 The elements are considered to be ordered from the highest to the lowest score.

-Apart from the reversed ordering, `ZREVRANGE` is identical to `ZRANGE`.
+Apart from the reversed ordering, `ZREVRANGE` is similar to `ZRANGE`.

 @return